faltimiras/Shepherd/readme.md

     .withMonitoring(metrics)
  ```

+Shepherd will add the avg time executing streaming rules, the avg time closing windows and the number of pending elements in the internal queue

 **Storage**

 Shepherd by default store "under construction" groups in memory, nevertheless it is configurable and storage can be totally custom via implementing ValuesStorage interface